jenniferwagner18/brightspace-etl-dataflows/outcomes-activities.md

 16. Select desired columns

 ![ETL data flow for Return All Data for Outcomes with Individual Activities as described in ordered list](https://jenniferlynnwagner.com/img/etl/domo-etl-outcomes-tools.png)

+If you need to filter out drafts or deleted activities, there are IsGraded columns in the Discussion Topic User Scores, Assignment Submissions, and Quiz Attempts data sets.
+Set the filter rule to equals True.
+(The AssessedDate column in the Outcomes Demonstrations data set logs both drafts and published activities.)
+There are also IsDeleted columns in the Discussion Topics, Discussion Posts, Assignment Summary, Assignment Submission Details, and Quiz Attempts data sets.
+Set the filter rule to equals False.